 Viscose is a popular semi-natural fiber used to make dresses, upholstery, carpets, and even your bedding.
 If you haven’t heard of it before, you must have heard of the name of rayon.
 Both the terms are used interchangeably.
 But what is viscose?
 All the details are served ahead.
 Keep reading to learn about this fabric that is ruling the market.

-We know it is a fabric.
+Viscose is a semi-synthetic material that comes from natural sources of regenerated cellulose.
 But what is viscose made of?
 It comes from wood pulp.
 The pulp gets spun into yarns to transform it into a fabric.

 You might think viscose is eco-friendly since it is manufactured from plants.
 However, it is made by treating cellulose with chemicals.
 Viscose comes with a lustrous finish like silk and feels as soft as cotton.
 Interestingly, it was developed as a cheaper alternative to natural fibers.

 You can trace the story of viscose to nineteenth-century Europe.
 The French scientist and industrialist Chardonnet had invented the first commercial viscose material.
 However, it was highly flammable.
 So, it didn’t survive in the market for long, and there was a search for a safer material.

 It was in 1892, that a group of three British scientists discovered and patented the production process.
 And the first commercial production started not before 1905.

 Trees and plants from which viscose rayon is derived

 Viscose rayon is derived from the wood pulp of eucalyptus trees.
 However, to curate this fabric, any plant can be used, such as

 Viscose has the properties of both cotton and silk.
 Some of them include;

 Lightweight and Soft